seime/openhab2-addons/bundles/org.openhab.binding.august/README.md

 Yale Access uses 2-factor authentication at first login.

-1. Add a new `account` thing with phone, email and password
+1. Add a new `account` thing with phone, email and password.
+Make sure you select the correct eco system (either legacy August or new Yale Home depending on whether you have migrated your account yet by logging into Yale Home App)
 2. Check your email for the 6-digit code
 3. Update the thing configuration with the code